 - Web design: Consider the presentation of your web pages both from the buyers point of view and from the search engine perspective.
 Buyers want good clear layout and comprehensive (but not repetitive) information.
 Search engines want to see keywords emphasised and repeated in amongst lots of unique content that is correctly coded semantically.
 The big contradiction here is “repetition” so the trick is to do it without turning off your human visitors.

 - Trust: Is your web shop suggesting you are reliable and trustworthy?
-Hidden costs, lack of contact details, negative stance on returns, lack of information etc are a big turnoff.
+Reviews and customer testimonials help increase your trust levels.
+Hidden costs, lack of contact details, negative stance on returns, lack of information etc are a big turn-off.

 - Shopping experience: products difficult to find or complicated checkout processes make potential customers go elsewhere.